--The RLF is targeted to primary sector business job creation or retention.
-Primary sector business is defined as an individual, partnership, or association which through the employment of knowledge or labor, adds value to a product, process, or export services but does not include production agriculture.

--The business or community facility must be located in a rural area without restriction to service area.

--Eligible projects will include retail businesses and community facilities but those projects must demonstrate an impact on local economy and critical need.
-Types of projects include industrial and commercial development, small business expansion or starting business incubators, community infrastructure and facilities, medical facilities, training and education facilities and tourism projects.

--Eligible entities include corporations, partnerships, sole proprietorships, limited liability companies, cooperatives, governmental entities, and nonprofit entities.

--The RLF may be used to provide interim or permanent financing for building construction or renovation, real estate, machinery and equipment, and working capital.

--The RLF cannot be used to refinance existing debt.
+- -The RLF is targeted at primary sector business job creation or retention.
+Primary sector business is defined as an individual, partnership, or association that, through the employment of knowledge or labor, adds value to a product, process, or export services, but does not include production agriculture. - -The business or community facility must be located in a rural area without restriction to the service area. - -Eligible projects will include retail businesses and community facilities, but those projects must demonstrate an impact on the local economy and a critical need.
+Projects include industrial and commercial development, small business expansion or starting business incubators, community infrastructure and facilities, medical facilities, training and education facilities, and tourism projects. - -Eligible entities encompass a broad spectrum, including corporations, partnerships, sole proprietorships, limited liability companies, cooperatives, governmental entities, - -The RLF may be used to provide interim or permanent financing for building construction or renovation, real estate, machinery and equipment, and working capital. - -The RLF cannot be used to refinance existing debt.

+Phone: (701) 463-6700 • Toll Free: (800) 263-4922 • Fax: (701) 337-5303
--The Total investment by the RLF in any one project cannot exceed 80 percent of the total capital requirements of the business.
-The remainder is to be derived from owner equity and public or private financing.

--The minimum loan size from the RLF is \$5,000.
-The Maximum loan size is restricted to funds available in the RLF at the time of application.

--A minimum of ten percent equity must be provided by the project owner(s).
-This equity can be in the form of cash or other tangible balance sheet equity.

--Personal guarantees from partners or majority stockholders may be required for all corporate or partnership borrowings where the equity requirement is not met by cash.

--Adequate collateral will be required to protect the interest of the RLF.
+- -The Total investment by the RLF in any one project cannot exceed 75 percent of the total capital requirements of the business.
+The remainder will be derived from owner equity and public or private financing. - -The minimum loan size from the RLF is \$5,000.
+The Maximum loan size is restricted to funds available in the RLF at the time of application. - -A minimum of 25 percent equity must be provided by the project owner(s).
+This equity can be in the form of cash or other tangible balance sheet equity. - -Personal guarantees from partners or majority stockholders may be required for all corporate or partnership borrowings where the equity requirement is not met by cash. - -Adequate collateral will be required to protect the interest of the RLF.
 The collateral must be of such a nature that repayment of a loan is reasonably assured.
-Examples of acceptable collateral may include:

-- 1. Accounts receivable and inventory for short term loan. - 2.
+Examples of acceptable collateral may include: - 1.
+Accounts receivable and inventory for short term loan. - 2.
 Machinery and equipment which have a developed market. - 3.
 Securities issued by the Federal Government or its agencies. - 4.
 Letters of credit from acceptable financial institutions. - 5.
 Real Estate